Campaign Management

 Interactive Campaign Timeline

-The campaign timeline provides an interactive, real-time visualization of all campaign events, enabling you to track user interactions chronologically and identify patterns in recipient behavior throughout the simulation period.
+The campaign timeline provides a real-time visualization of all campaign events, enabling you to track user interactions chronologically and identify patterns in recipient behavior throughout the simulation period.

 Phishing Club - Campaign details and actions